Skip to main content

 Do I need a GPU VPS for NemoClaw?

-Not for the VPS runtime pattern described here.
-This NemoClaw guide focuses on the NemoClaw/OpenShell sandbox, Docker runtime, provider access, policy files, guarded actions, and security-review logs; verify separate hardware needs if you plan local model inference.
+Not for the OpenClaw-in-sandbox path using remote provider APIs.
+This NemoClaw guide focuses on the NemoClaw/OpenShell sandbox, Docker runtime, provider access, policy files, guarded actions, and security-review logs; verify separate hardware and driver needs if you plan local Ollama, vLLM, NIM, GPU passthrough, or other local model inference.

 Does Virtarix provide API keys or model access?